webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     └── grid_template.html   all remote tiles shown in SFU
 ```

-`ParticipantStore` is required even while the room is P2P.
-It holds the single remote participant's stable `clientid`
-and tile state in P2P, then holds every publisher in SFU.
-The SFU track-to-publisher mapping uses the publisher identity
-carried in forwarded track/stream metadata so that audio and video tracks from one publisher share a tile.

-The browser controller must use a participant-tile renderer rather than one singleton remote-video element.
-Each tile
-has a stable participant key, separate audio/video slots, a placeholder/loading state, and receives tracks from either
-transport.
-For P2P, that one tile is displayed in the full-screen stage.
-For SFU, the same component is displayed in the
-grid.
-A tile must not be identified by an ephemeral `MediaStream.id` alone, since it changes across a new peer
-connection; use the admitted `clientid`/SFU publisher identity.
+The current `AppController` keeps the P2P remote video as its existing singleton and maintains an SFU tile map keyed by publisher identity parsed from the SFU-forwarded `peer-<clientid>` track/stream metadata.
+Audio and video from one publisher share a tile.
+A future refactor may unify both layouts behind one participant store, but that is not required by the current code.

+Each SFU tile has a stable participant key plus separate audio/video elements.
+Track-ended callbacks and post-negotiation transceiver reconciliation remove stale media and then empty tiles.
+If publisher metadata is unavailable, the implementation falls back to stream/track identity.

 ### 6.2 Transport and layout transition behavior

-The browser owns the mode state machine below. `signaling` owns the authoritative room mode; controls are commands to
-transition, not permission for the browser to change room membership locally.
-The browser intentionally uses the same
-`Upgrading` and `Downgrading` terms as `signaling`, but their lifetimes are not synchronized: hub `Upgrading` ends at
-commit — before any browser has learned of the transition — while browser `Upgrading` begins when `sfu-upgrade` arrives
-and ends when the SFU PC is ready.
-The same distinction applies to `Downgrading`.
+The browser owns its local mode state machine while `signaling` owns authoritative room mode.
+Their `Upgrading` lifetimes are intentionally different: hub `Upgrading` ends at commit before browsers learn of the transition, while browser `Upgrading` begins when `sfu-upgrade` arrives and ends when the SFU ICE state becomes connected/completed. `Downgrading` in the table is reserved future behavior.

 | Browser state | Active layout                                 | Transport behavior                                                 | UI behavior                                                                                                 |
 |---------------|-----------------------------------------------|--------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|